brunogarcia/portfolio-jekyll/about.md

 # Bruno Garcia

 ## I have worked in the Internet Industry since 1996.
-First like web designer, then writing markup with HTML &amp; CSS and finally programming in Javascript and PHP.
+First as a web designer.
+Then I wrote markup languages with HTML & CSS.
+And finally, since 2013 I'm a software developer, mainly with Javascript and PHP.

 <div class="about">